 These silver dollar branches look amazing mixed with pheasant feathers as I did here or mix them with pussy willows for spring.

 The point is that you can save a lot of money by reusing faux fabulous blooms/branches and dried botanicals like I do…. instead of buying fresh flowers everytime you entertain.

-6. Skip the fancy silverware if you don’t own any.
+Skip the fancy silverware if you don’t own any.
 Your everyday flatware will look just great when you have your table set with other elegant decor.
-I used the stunning silver Greek Key design flatware I got a few years ago – but I could have used my everyday flatware.

-7. Cloth napkins add elegance.
+Cloth napkins add elegance and don’t have to be expensive!
 There is just something extra special about adding cloth napkins to a table!
 I love my paper napkins for everyday but when I’m entertaining I love to add a cloth napkin to each place setting!

 And YES – you can mix your metallics!
 I decorated my holiday table with silver and 2 shades of gold – it just all works!

-8. Add place cards.
-Make up these easy inexpensive DIY Thankful printable tags with quotes perfect for the holiday: ‘family’, ‘friends’, ‘give’, ‘thankful’.
+Add place cards to each place setting.
+Print off these DIY Thankful printable tags with quotes perfect for the holiday with words like ‘family’, ‘friends’, ‘give’ and ‘thankful’.